genexuslabs/mqtt-external-object/java/README.md

 ## How to use it

 First, add to the Knowledge Base the dependencies needed for the external object.
-Add `genexus-mqtt-*.jar` present in the Java Release and `eclipse-paho-mqttv3-1.2.5.jar` from maven into your Knowledge Base.
+Add `mqttjavaexo-<version>-SNAPSHOT.jar` present in the Java Release and `eclipse-paho-mqttv3-1.2.5.jar` from maven into your Knowledge Base.
 Make sure you set the property [Extract for Java Generator](https://wiki.genexus.com/commwiki/servlet/wiki?39499,Extract+for+Java+Generator+property) to **True** for all of these files.

 In order to be able to import the external object, you need to add both jar files to your [classpath property](https://wiki.genexus.com/commwiki/servlet/wiki?9248,Classpath+property,).